shivadharmi/vue2-library-template/README.md

 - Exports types automatically as .d.ts files using [vite-plugin-dts]
 - Configured with [vitest] for unit testing
 - Test components by importing them into index.ts file and running the command  ```yarn run dev```
-- No need to create seperate project to test the library
+- No need to create separate project to test the library

 ## Tech

-Vue-Library-Template uses a number of open source packages to create a production ready vue library:
+Vue2-Library-Template uses a number of open source packages to create a production ready vue library:

 - [Typescript] - TypeScript is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
 - [Vue.js] - An approachable, performant and versatile framework for building web user interfaces.